junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with an amended preamble.
 Without written report.
 - 2013-02-14 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with an amended preamble.
 Without written report.
 - 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 15.
+- 2013-03-11 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S1668-1669; text as passed Senate: CR S1668-1669)
+- 2013-03-11 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S1668-1669; text as passed Senate: CR S1668-1669)